hassani0393/cheatsheets/nginx.md

 #### Nginx Mointoring Metrics

+Syntax:	stub_status;
+Default:	—
+Context:	server, location
+The basic status information will be accessible from the surrounding location.

+In versions prior to 1.7.5, the directive syntax required an arbitrary argument, for example, “stub_status on”.
+Data
+The following status information is provided:

+Active connections
+The current number of active client connections including Waiting connections. accepts
+The total number of accepted client connections. handled
+The total number of handled connections.
+Generally, the parameter value is the same as accepts unless some resource limits have been reached (for example, the worker_connections limit). requests
+The total number of client requests.
+Reading
+The current number of connections where nginx is reading the request header.
+Writing
+The current number of connections where nginx is writing the response back to the client.
+Waiting
+The current number of idle client connections waiting for a request.
+Embedded Variables
+The ngx_http_stub_status_module module supports the following embedded variables (1.3.14):

+$connections_active
+same as the Active connections value;
+$connections_reading
+same as the Reading value;
+$connections_writing
+same as the Writing value;
+$connections_waiting
+same as the Waiting value.

 #### Logging
 log_module is used for logging conf. consisting of log_format and access_log directive !not for error loging. error_log : sets the file and logging level. comes from core module.